Submitting to PCGS

 Please keep in mind that it is not uncommon for different grading services to reach different conclusions about the grade of a particular coin.
 PCGS is not bound, in any way, by an opinion rendered by another grading service.

-Can I submit Crossover coins for Secure services?
+Can I submit Crossover coins for Gold Shield services?

-Yes, a mandatory $10 per coin fee applies to all Secure Crossover submissions.
-This is in addition to the service level grading fee.
+Yes, a mandatory $5 per coin fee applies to all Gold Shield submissions.
+This $5 Gold Shield fee is in addition to the service level grading fee.

 Can I retain the CAC sticker on my Crossover coin upon submission?